 Your brand can also gather more data to help drive your marketing strategy.
 Facebook chatbots can be programed to track purchasing patterns and monitor data from consumers.
 It can tell your brand what products to market differently, what products to focus on and which products need to be redeveloped.

-There’s a few things to keep in mind when designing your Facebook chatbot.
+There are a few things to keep in mind when designing your Facebook chatbot:

 Give it a unique name.
 When your potential customers do a search for your name, you want them to quickly find your bot and not get distracted by other options or frustrated when they can’t find your brand.